 How Intrusive is Facebook?

 There’s a running joke that Facebook is listening to your conversations outside of the application.
 Many users have stated they’ve had a conversation, and Facebook later presents an ad related to that conversation.
 The founder staunchly disputes this rumor, but Facebook’s tracking algorithms are so good, they almost seem true.

 Off-Facebook activity is how Facebook is tracking your shopping and travel habits.
-According to Facebook, when you search something online or even go into a brick and mortar store to make a purchase, that company shares your information with Facebook.
+According to Facebook, when you search for something online or even go into a brick-and-mortar store to make a purchase, that company shares your information with Facebook.
 Once Facebook receives this information, the company uses it to send more personalized advertisements to your News Feed.